 - Records of the law enforcement unit of the district subject to the provisions of Oregon Administrative Rule (OAR) 581-021-0225;

-- Records relating to an individual who is employed by the district that are made and maintained in the normal course of business, that relate exclusively to the individual in that individual’s capacity as an employee and that are not available for use for any other purpose.
-Records relating to an individual in attendance at the district who is employed as a result of his/her status as a student are education records and are not excepted under this section;
+- Records relating to an individual who is employed by the district that are made and maintained in the normal course of business, which relate exclusively to the individual in that individual’s capacity as an employee and that are not available for use for any other purpose.
+Records relating to an individual in attendance at the district who is employed as a result of his/her status as a student, are education records and are not excepted under this section;

 - Records on a student who is 18 years of age or older, or is attending an institution of post-secondary education, that are: